GuildCrafts/web-development-js/contracts/143-Apprentice_with_the_LOS_Team.md

 issueNumber: 143
 ---

-# Apprentice on the LOS team
+# Apprentice with the LOS Team

 ## Description